 Students and their families should not sign any off campus lease agreements prior to being formally released from the College Residency Agreement.

-College Residency Agreement for students entering Fall 2015
+College Residency Agreement for students who entered Fall 2015 and after

 College Residency Agreement for students who entered prior to Fall 2015